alzuvdl/rsaid/README.md

 ## Details

-A South African ID number is a 13-digit number which is defined by the following format: `YYMMDDSSSSCAZ`.
+A South African ID number is a 13-digit number which is defined by the following format: `YYMMDDSNNNCAZ`.

 The first 6 digits `YYMMDD` are based on the person's date of birth.
 For example, 24 June 1995 is displayed as `950624`.